ZaGotar/gh-actions-course/README.md

 Repository containing all examples and notes for the GHA course..
+This has been edited.